-The Domestic Violence Housing First (DVHF) Demonstration Evaluation is being conducted under contract for the U.S. Department of Health and Human Services (DHHS) Office of the Assistant Secretary for Planning and Evaluation (ASPE) by WSCADV and its subcontractor Michigan State University.
+The Domestic Violence Housing First (DVHF) Demonstration Evaluation was conducted under contract for the U.S. Department of Health and Human Services (DHHS) Office of the Assistant Secretary for Planning and Evaluation (ASPE) by WSCADV and its subcontractor Michigan State University.
 Additional funding for evaluation has also been provided as a part of the Bill & Melinda Gates Foundation Demonstration Project investment.

 The five demonstration project sites that participated in the longitudinal study from the years 2016-2021 include LifeWire and New Beginnings based in the King County region and the Yakima YWCA, Light House (formerly known as Lower Valley Crisis Support Services) and New Hope in Moses Lake based in the South Central region.

 Survivors seeking services from these five agencies were invited to participate in five interviews across 24 months.
 Researchers collected detailed information about their backgrounds, economic status, and housing and safety obstacles and examined the match between their needs and the services provided to them.
 Looking at the changes in housing stability, safety, health, and well-being of survivors and their children, researchers documented the impact the Domestic Violence Housing First approach had on their lives.
 Survivors began enrolling in the research study starting in the summer of 2017.
 Learn more from this project overview of the demonstration evaluation.

 Findings from the demonstration evaluation indicate that the Domestic Violence Housing First model is more effective than services as usual in helping survivors achieve housing stability, safety, and improved mental health over two years.
 Survivors participating in DVHF also reported higher prosocial behaviors from their children compared to parents who received traditional services.
 Positive change in these domains happened quickly (within the first 6 months after seeking services) and persisted across 12, 18, and 24 months.